luis-fnogueira/luis-fnogueira.github.io/README.md

 # Hello, welcome!
-## I am Luis Nogueira, Jr Data Enginner
+## I am Luis Nogueira, Data Engineer

 I am Luis Nogueira, I was born in Jundiaí/SP in Brazil and I work as a Data Engineer since October 2022.
 You can find my [LinkedIn](https://www.linkedin.com/in/luis-fnogueira/) here.
 Feel free to contact me!